chadagreene/ITS_LIVE/README.md

 **[`itslive_interp`](documentation/itslive_interp_documentation.md)** interpolates ITS\_LIVE velocity mosaic data to specified locations.

-**[`itslive_imagesc`](documentation/itslive_imagesc_documentation.md)** plots itslive velocity magnitude (speed) data as an `imagesc` plot.
-If a map is already initialized, `itslive_imagesc` will only load and plot enough data to fill the current map.
+**[`itslive_imagesc`](documentation/itslive_imagesc_documentation.md)** plots ITS\_LIVE mosaic data as an `imagesc` plot.

-**[`itslive_quiver`](documentation/itslive_quiver_documentation.md)** is equivalent to `itslive_imagesc`, but plots ITS\_LIVE velocity data as quiver arrows.
+**[`itslive_quiver`](documentation/itslive_quiver_documentation.md)** plots ITS\_LIVE velocity data as quiver arrows.

-**[`itslive_flowline`](documentation/itslive_flowline_documentation.md)** calculates flowlines from itslive velocity mosaics.
+**[`itslive_flowline`](documentation/itslive_flowline_documentation.md)** calculates flowlines from ITS\_LIVE velocity mosaics.

 # Major Updates
 This repository and the functions in it were initially developed in 2019 for the release of ITS\_LIVE version 1.
-However, the mosaics in ITS\_LIVE version 2 were revamped, variable names changed, file naming conventions changed, and most of these functions required significant changes to work with the new mosaics.
-Accordingly, the version 2.0 updates to this repo in 2024 contain many breaking changes from previous versions.
+The mosaics in ITS\_LIVE version 2 have now been revamped, variable names changed, file naming conventions changed, and most of the old functions required significant changes to work with the new mosaics.
+Accordingly, the version 2.0 updates to this repo in November 2024 contain many breaking changes from previous versions.

 # Citing this dataset
 The ITS\_LIVE data and these functions are provided free of charge.
-All we ask is that you please cite the dataset, and if you're feeling extra generous please do me a kindness and cite my Antarctic Mapping Tools paper too.
+All we ask is that you please cite the dataset, and if relevant cite my Antarctic Mapping Tools paper too.
 Wording might be something like, "Velocity data generated using auto-RIFT (Gardner et al., 2018) and provided by the NASA MEaSUREs ITS\_LIVE project (Gardner et al., 2019).
 Analysis was performed with Antarctic Mapping Tools for Matlab (Greene et al., 2017)"

 Gardner, A. S., M. A. Fahnestock, and T. A. Scambos, 2019 [update to time of data download]: ITS\_LIVE Regional Glacier and Ice Sheet Surface Velocities.
 Data archived at National Snow and Ice Data Center; doi:10.5067/6II6VW8LLWJ7.